 Add a Call-to-Action Button

-The button at the top of your Page (under the cover photo) can direct visitors to take action — “Shop Now,” “Contact Us,” “Book Now,” etc.
+The button at the top of your Page (just below the cover photo) drives visitor action.
+Options include “Shop Now,” “Contact Us,” “Book Now,” “Call Now,” and more.

-To set this: On your Page, click the “Add Button” area and choose an action that matches your business goal.
+To set this: On your Page, click the “Add Button” area and choose the action that matches your goal.

 Adding Team Members